hazemazizi/hazemazizi/README.md

 - **Operations Research**: Benchmarking exact and approximation algorithms for Flow-Shop Scheduling.
 (Scheduling nerds, unite!)

 ## 🎯 Goals & Quests
-- Evolving **TimeForge** from a monolith to a microservices beast for its AI goodies.
 - Leveling up my metaheuristic game for scheduling domination.
 - Supercharging AI-based behavioral auth for bulletproof security.